 We spent the day on Sunday pretty much repeating what we did on Saturday—laying out by the pool, swimming up to the bar, enjoying the hammocks + swings on the pool deck, walking down by the ocean.
 It was such a beautiful day, and because it was a holiday weekend, the hotel had a live band on the pool deck.
 They were really great and played so many crowd pleasers.

-For dinner, we went to Ropewalk for the first time, given it was recommended to us by so many people.
+For our last dinner in OCDM, we went to Ropewalk for the first time, given it was recommended to us by so many people.
 We loved it!
 Like Fish Tales, it was on the Bayside, but had a more relaxed, chill vibe and was a little more family friendly—it was a perfect way to end our great trip.
 We had to wait about 45 minutes for a table, but they had a great bar out back overlooking the water, and it was the perfect place to take in the beautiful sunset.
 Our table was on their back deck and I think I had about 100 photos of the sunset on my camera roll by the time we left!
 The food and service were great—and one thing I loved was that they gave everyone a mini pitcher of water.
 As someone who drinks a ton of water, I often feel like I spend half the meal chasing down my waiter or waitress for more, so this was the perfect set up for me.

 Before we left for our trip, I asked my Instagram followers for their OCMD favorites—I received so many recommendations!
 Since we were only in town for three nights, we couldn’t get to everything, but I wanted to share what else was recommended that we didn’t get to in case it’s helpful:

 - Tequila Mockingbird

 - Harpoon Hanna’s — up the road in Fenwick Island, DE!